sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 <img src="assets/filters2.png" width="700"/>

-Would'nt it be great if I could just have this filter as as drop down on the Page?
+Wouldn't it be great if I could just have this filter as as drop down on the Page?
 No problem.
 Just click the vertical 3-dots and click “Convert to Page Control”.
 Now the Table can be filtered by using the dropdown filter list as shown below:

 <img src="assets/filters3.png" width="300"/><br>